Grelot/blog/content/articles/virtual-environment-reproducibility/index.md

 +++
 template = "page.html"
-title = "Virtual environments, containers and scientific reproducibility" date =  2018-01-19 draft = false description = "How to use Docker or Singularity to build containers in order to ease workflows dissemination."
+title = "Virtual Environments, Containers and Scientific Reproducibility" date =  2018-01-19 draft = false description = "How to use Docker or Singularity to build containers in order to ease workflows dissemination."